thin-edge/thin-edge.io/docs/src/operate/c8y/supported_operations.md

 exit "$EXIT_CODE"
 ```

+This script is invoked with the received SmartREST message (`511,DeviceSerial,<shell-command>`).
-This simple example will parse the third field of the received SmartREST message and execute the command.
+This simple script parses the third field of the received SmartREST message and executes that command.
 If it exits with the status code `0`, a successful message with the stdout content will be reported to Cumulocity.
 If it exits with a non-zero code, a failure message with the stderr content will be sent out.

 :::note
-The command will be executed with tedge-mapper permission level so most of the system level commands will not work.
+The command will be executed with `tedge` permission level.
+So, most of the system level commands will not work.
 :::

+The operation files for inbuilt operations can also be defined in this format to override
+the inbuilt handling of those operations by the mapper, which just converts those to their equivalent tedge commands.
+For e.g: if the tedge device wants to handle the `c8y_Restart` operation differently than how the `tedge-agent` handles it,
+the `c8y_Restart` operation file for the tedge device can be defined in a similar manner.

+This same custom operation file mechanism can be used for the child devices as well,
+to either add support for additional operations or override the inbuilt ones,
+as long as that operation can be fully handled by executing a configured `command` from the tedge device itself.
+For e.g: if a child device is incapable of receiving and processing the tedge `restart` command via MQTT,
+but can be restarted directly from the tedge device via some remote restart commands,
+the `c8y_Restart` operation file for the child device can be defined to invoke those remote restart commands.

 ### List of currently supported operations parameters